CarstenGermer/PlayWrite/USERDOCUMENTATION.md

 ### \*stopemote\*none\*
 Some emotes, like dances, go on for a long(ish) time.
 This way you can stop the performance of an ongoing emote.
 Keep in mind that the commands need a dummy parameter, which is ignored.
 ### \*com_channel\*i18nKey\*
 Gets the value for i18nKey for the systems locale from the ini-file and sets the output channel to that.
 To for instance /shout a word or send a single line to /regional.
 Handle with care!
 Only use if really necessary!
 Different channels may have different time-outs for spam protection within the target system.
 Allthough PlayWrites defaults are very chill, it is recommended to add an extra \*pause\*FewSeconds\* after having sent something to a non-standard channel.
+LOTROs chat is especially delicate when it comes to dmsgs!
+Always add an extra *pause*2500* after sending a /tell!
 ### \*music\*on|off\*
 Switch the character into music mode, aka grab the instrument.
 Performative emotes are not animated while in music mode.
 ### \*playnote\*key for note in AHK-format\*